bwesterb/ks/README.md

 Abstract
 --------
-At the heart of the Conway's Free Will theorems and Kochen and Specker's argument against non-contextual hidden variable theories is the existence of a Kochen-Specker (KS) system: a set of points on the sphere that has no {0, 1}-coloring such that at most one of
+At the heart of the Conway-Kochen Free Will theorem and Kochen and Specker's argument against non-contextual hidden variable theories is the existence of a Kochen-Specker (KS) system: a set of points on the sphere that has no {0, 1}-coloring such that at most one of